 Many people think accounting is like a math course or that you have to be good at math to be good at accounting.
 However, accounting is really about business concepts and finances.
 If you can add, subtract, multiply, and divide using a calculator, you too can-do accounting!
 Learn a skill that can help you get a job while in high school or upon graduation and if you are college bound then accounting is a required course for business majors.
 People who succeed in accounting often have higher salaries with excellent job security.
 The class is held in a computer lab, and accounting software and Excel spreadsheets are utilized.
 Students can receive college credit through Everett Community College for this course.

-Course Code:CTB 221, CTB 222Grade Level:10, 11, 12Course Length:1 YearPrerequisites:NoneCredit Eligibility:CTE, 3rd year mathematicsDual Credit:Refer to Page 8
+Grade Level: 10, 11, 12 Course Length: 1 Year Prerequisites: None

+Credit Eligibility: CTE, 3rd year mathematics

 FINANCIAL FITNESS (PERSONAL FINANCE)